-This year’s event is scheduled for March 29, 2021.
+This year’s event is scheduled for March 27, 2023 – March 31, 2023.

 Any TU student who is involved in a research project for any discipline.

 Presentations may contain original research or scholarship that you may be conducting, work that you already submitted for a classroom project during the previous fall semester, or work in progress for the Spring semester.
-Some students also use the Colloquium as an opportunity to present research proposals or scholarship for which they are contemplating an in-depth study.
+Some students also use the Colloquium as an opportunity to present research proposals or scholarships for which they are contemplating an in-depth study.
 Research does not have to be experimentally based.
 Humanities, business, engineering, legal, physical sciences, and social science topics are all welcome.